botbreeder/graphdog/README.md

 # What the

 I know.
-I gimp'd like a pig.
+I gimped like a pig.

+Description's coming soon.